 We are working across prevention, diagnosis and treatment to improve lung cancer outcomes.
 Here is how we have made a difference over the past 12 months:

-We encourage smokers to quit and stay quit through social marketing campaigns, including Win.
-This targets smokers aged 18 to 54 years in NSW and empowers them to quit smoking today.
+We encourage people to quit and stay quit through social marketing campaigns, including You Quit, You Win.
+This campaign targets all people who smoke in NSW and provides information on the benefits of quitting smoking today.
 It was developed with Cancer Council Victoria.

 Browse all our current and past campaigns.